herrhotzenplotz/gcli/HACKING.md

 You should get a simple usage message from it.

+### Examples

+Suppose you are in the source tree root and your build root is in `build`.
+To run all tests in parallel with 12 runners:

+	$ tests/run.pl -b build -j 12

+To run all tests tagged wit "github":

+	$ tests/run.pl -b build github

+To run the tests 3, 4 and 5 in parallel:

+	$ tests/run.pl -b build -j 3 3 4 5

 # Code Style

 Please use the BSD Style conventions for formatting your code.
 This means: